theckman/yacspin/README.md

 The spinner has both a `Stop()` and `StopFail()` method, which allows the spinner to result in a success message or a failure message.
-The messages, colors, and even the character used to denote success or failure are customizable in either the initial config or via the methods.
+The messages, colors, and even the character used to denote success or failure are customizable in either the initial config or via the spinner's methods.

-By doing this you can use the spinner to display the status of a list of tasks being executed serially.
+By doing this you can use a single `yacspin` spinner to display the status of a list of tasks being executed serially.

 ##### Stop
 ![Animation with Success](https://raw.githubusercontent.com/theckman/yacspin-gifs/master/features/stop.gif)